valdiviesod/ms_graph_file_downloader/README.md

-Python Flask API to download Sharepoint files using Microsoft Graph.
+Powershell script to download Sharepoint files using Microsoft Graph.
-Ready to deploy in AWS Lambda